Creative workshops and resources exploring how textiles have been used in historic and contemporary protests.

-Suitable for all textile abilities
+Suitable for all textile abilities, and ages 11+

 Using appliqué this piece explores hidden workers in the garment industry.
 It asks 'Who has the power?'

 Colourful crafted keyrings to give as gifts, each one including the name of an underrepresented activist.

 This piece considers issues of fast fashion in the fashion and textile industry, made using appliqué techniques.